One-pot easy harvest chicken skillet with sweet potatoes and Brussels sprouts is a beautiful and delicious recipe that’s

 - If you don’t use bacon (gasp!), you can substitute 2 teaspoons of extra-virgin olive oil to sauté the onion and remaining ingredients.

-- You can substitute pecans for the walnuts – or your favorite nut.
+- You can substitute pecans for the walnuts - or use your favorite nut.

 - I always use fresh thyme but you could substitute dried thyme.
 I’d add it with the cinnamon and nutmeg and you’ll only need 1 teaspoon.

 - You could also try this with some fresh or dried rosemary in place of the thyme for another great fall flavor!